When it comes to measuring your pay-per-click (PPC) program’s success, these are the top metrics to monitor.

-Not only do they give you a better idea of what to focus on, they can provide insights into individual campaign success.
+Not only do they give you a better idea of what to focus on, but they can also provide insights into individual campaign success.

 Gaining a better picture, both at the high level and deep into your campaigns, will allow you to fine-tune it.
 Often, this is what it takes to achieve goals and improve profits.

-There are some platform-specific KPIs, like followers on social media, then there are more general, universal ones.
+There are some platform-specific KPIs, like followers on social media, and then there are more general, universal ones, like average position or bounce rate.
 No matter what platform you’re on, you may want to consider: